hashimkalam/SD2-Coursework/README.md

 Read the above Coursework Specification for more in-depth information of the Project.

+Theatre folder contains all the codes written in Java.

 Self-Assessment Form.pdf includes some Test Cases and the Results.

 Copyright © 2023 Informatics Institute of Technology.
 All Rights Reserved